Finding and keeping bass club members is just like fishing. You win some; you lose some.

 A direct sales approach is one recruiting tactic a club should avoid.
 "People have to want to join rather than being forced to join," warns Helseth.

 Schultz believes honesty is the best policy when talking to recruits.
-"We've taken in guys and told them up front what is involved and what it's going to cost," says Schultz.
-"We've had several guys tell us straight up that they just can't afford it.
-Now with the price of fuel that will become even more of a problem."
+"We've taken in guys and told them upfront what is involved and what it's going to cost," says Schultz.
+"We've had several guys tell us straight up that they can't afford it.
+Now with the fuel price, that will become even more of a problem."

 The same issue has also cost the Soo Bassmasters some recruits lately.
 "It is not a cheap sport to get into," Helseth admits.
-"There is an investment there and even though a lot of people would like to do it, they just can't afford it."
+"There is an investment there, and even though many people would like to do it, they just can't afford it."

-Anyone wanting to join a club now can either pick a non-affiliated club or chapters affiliated with the B.A.S.S.
+Anyone wanting to join a club can pick a non-affiliated club or chapter affiliated with the B.A.S.S.
 Federation or The Bass Federation (TBF).
-"Since the (Federation) split some guys have called and asked if we were B.A.S.S. or TBF," says Schultz.
-He has noticed some newcomers joined his club because they were B.A.S.S. members and want to join a B.A.S.S. affiliated chapter.
+"Since the (Federation) split, some guys have called and asked if we were B.A.S.S. or TBF," says Schultz.
+He has noticed some newcomers joined his club because they were B.A.S.S. members and wanted to join a B.A.S.S. affiliated chapter.

 Helseth and his fellow club members stress that recruits should join their affiliated club to reap the benefits of the B.A.S.S.
 Federation Nation.
 They believe the affiliated club gives newcomers a more structured environment for fishing at a state level, yet they can still opt for fishing locally.

-A club gets plenty of name recognition that could be helpful in attracting recruits when it participates in community activities.
+A club gets plenty of name recognition that could help attract recruits when it participates in community activities.
 "A lot of guys have seen us at different events and thought they would like to do that, so they joined," says Schultz.
 Helseth believes a quarter of his club's members have joined after seeing the club participate in civic and conservation projects.

 Several clubs, including the Miami Valley Bassmasters, lose members for various reasons.
 "Sometimes it's just a change of life," says Schultz.
-"It's just some things that are going on in their personal life.
+"It's just some things going on in their personal life.
 We don't seem to have a lot of personality conflicts.
-I've been with the club for 36 years and we have only had a few out of that time that have actually been a problem."
+I've been with the club for 36 years, and we have only had a few out of that time that has been a problem."

 Adjusting the tournament schedule and trying new bodies of water can also help retain members.
-"We have to try new waters in our area because we are not like Minnesota or Michigan and have lakes everywhere," says Schultz.
-"We try to move our tournament sites and fish seven or eight tournaments a year.
-We also try to accommodate some of the guys who work on weekends so instead of having a tournament on a Saturday we'll have it on a Sunday and vice versa."
+"We must try new waters in our area because we are not like Minnesota or Michigan and have lakes everywhere," says Schultz.
+"We try to move our tournament sites and fish seven or eight tournaments yearly.
+We also try to accommodate some of the guys who work on weekends, so instead of having a tournament on a Saturday, we'll have it on a Sunday and vice versa."

-Helseth suggests a club should try something different such as night tournaments, catch-and-release paper tournaments or odd-fish tournaments.
+Helseth suggests a club should try something different such as night tournaments, catch-and-release paper tournaments, or odd-fish tournaments.
 "Don't get stuck in a rut," warns Helseth, who also advises seeking out ideas from the newest club members.
 It always surprises me because they will come up with some great ideas and places to fish.
-You have to learn from everybody and it makes it that much more fun."
+You have to learn from everybody, making it much more fun."